lanimall/webMethods-devops-provisioning/README.md

 docker-compose -f docker-compose-build.yml push --ignore-push-failures
 ```

-NOTE: Because it's not necessary to push the "builder" image, I specified a "fake" registry for it.
+NOTE: Because it's not necessary to push the "builder" image, I specified a "fake" registry for it, identified by "donotpush:5000"
 So the error "ERROR: Get https://donotpush:5000/v2/: Service Unavailable" is expected and not to be worried about.

 ### Building Universal Messaging docker Image